This publication is best viewed as a PDF.

 What is your plan for incorporating the elements?

-To establish 4-H clubs in underrepresented areas, consider youth and adults working together toward a common goal.
+To establish 4-H clubs in hard-to-reach areas, consider youth and adults working together toward a common goal.
 The term “youth in governance” describes the intentional, meaningful engagement of youth in programs, organizations, and communities where they share a voice, influence, and decision-making authority with adults.

 Youth in governance acknowledges and embraces the unique and powerful contributions that young people can make in their communities.
 It emphasizes the positive, rather than perceiving youth as using resources and needing services.